 Some victims have been threatened with having their goods or belongings seized to pay the alleged 'debt'.
-The only lawful way the publisher can do this is to first obtain an order in the County Court, instructing you to pay (for which there has to be a hearing that you are entitled to attend and defend yourself).
-Then, if you do not pay, the publisher must go back to court for a warrant which empowers the holder to seize goods to the value of the debt.
+The only lawful way a supplier can do this is to first obtain an order in the County Court, instructing you to pay (for which there has to be a hearing that you are entitled to attend and defend yourself).
+Then, if you do not pay, the supplier must go back to court for a warrant that empowers the holder to seize goods to the value of the debt.

 THREATS OF COURT ACTION

 Victims are known to have received letters that have stated something like '... this is your last chance to pay.
 Attached is a summons we have obtained to take you to court if you do not pay now...'.
 The document that accompanied such letters was not, in fact, a summons but a copy of the application form that must be submitted to a County Court to request a hearing (this form is freely available in the public domain).